 c.
 ATC has the responsibility of securing information with respect to the candidate's teaching competence, professional accomplishment, and service to the academic community from all years and institutions the candidate applies towards tenure.
 Sources of this information include:

+Full-time faculty and those holding shared appointments in the department concerned who are in at least their third year of full-time service at Skidmore (in the ranks defined in Part One [Faculty Rights and Responsibilities], Article VI [Appointments to the Faculty], Sections A [Tenure-Track Appointments];

 ii.
-Full-time faculty and those holding shared appointments in the department concerned (in the ranks defined in Part One [Faculty Rights and Responsibilities], Article VI [Appointments to the Faculty], Sections A [Tenure-Track Appointments] and E [Non-Tenure-Track Appointments], number 2b [Artist- or Writer-in-Residence]) who are in at least their third year of full-time service at Skidmore;
+At the option of the department or program, which shall be communicated to ATC by the Chair or Program Director in their letter, all full-time NTT faculty on a renewable appointment at the Associate or Full ranks (CBA, Article XXIV, Section XIX, Section 2B).

 iii.
 Department Chair;